ToddBradley/terranborderlands/universe/alula/index.md

 ## Universal World Profile

-Here is the official UWP for Alula:
+Here is the corrected UWP for Alula.

+**Note** that some sources list the population digit as "7" instead of "5".
+This is a remnant of intentional misinformation during the war, published by the Cicek Confederacy's propaganda wing.
+Ciceks who survived the war now consider it a sort of "inside joke".

 ```
 Alula BAA3770-C, Frozen (Xi Ursae Majoris ACd, Frozen, Cicek Confederation)